jgkaplan/activityPubFederatedBloggingPlatform/README.md

 and `vagrant ssh` to enter the development enviroment In the vagrant machine, `cd /vagrant` to get to the source files.

-Halt the vagrant machine with `vagrant halt`, suspend it with `vagrant suspend`, and resume it with `vagrant resume`.
+Halt the vagrant machine with `vagrant halt`, , and restart it with `vagrant up`.

+Completely remove the vagrant machine and free up all resources associated with it with `vagrant destroy`

 Run `caddy` to start the caddy server (on port 8000), and `node .` to start the node server (on port 3000).